-This summer, the first official findings on DiSCoVR were published in the Journal of Medical Internet Research: Mental Health.
-This article is about the pilot study on DiSCoVR, which was conducted between January and August of 2017.
-The main purpose of the pilot study was to investigate whether DiSCoVR in its current form was acceptable and feasible, for both therapists and clients.
+This summer, the first findings on DiSCoVR were published in the Journal of Medical Internet Research: Mental Health.
+This article is about the pilot study on DiSCoVR.
+The main purpose was to investigate whether DiSCoVR was acceptable and feasible, for both therapists and clients.

-A total of 22 participants, who had been diagnosed with a psychotic disorder and experienced problems in social cognition, took part in the study.
-In addition, 6 therapists provided feedback on the treatment.
+A total of 22 participants, who had been diagnosed with a psychotic disorder and experienced problems in social cognition participated.
 The participants were patients at the University Medical Center Groningen, GGZ Drenthe and GGZ Delfland.

-The participants all received DiSCoVR; so there was no control group.
-DiSCoVR consisted of sixteen sessions in which social situations were practiced to train social cognition.
+The participants all received DiSCoVR.
+DiSCoVR consisted of 16 sessions in which social situations were practiced to train social cognition.
 Before and after the treatment, a test battery was administered to test, among other things, emotion recognition, theory of mind, psychiatric symptoms and neurocognition.
 The feasibility and acceptance of DiSCoVR were investigated with a questionnaire and interview.
-The therapists also completed a questionnaire.

 17 of the 22 participants completed the study and treatment.
 Participants liked DISCoVR (mean = 7.25 out of 10), found it useful for daily social activities (mean = 7.00 of 10), and liked the combination of VR and a therapist (mean = 7.85 of 10).
 Participants most commonly cited as a strength of DiSCoVR that they could practice with personalized social situations (14 of 20 participants who took part in the questionnaire; 70%).
 Therapists also mentioned this as the most important strength of DiSCoVR.
 Technical problems were most often mentioned as a point of concern, both by therapists and by participants.
 Furthermore, a significant improvement in emotion recognition was observed in participants, measured with a photo task (effect size: d = .
 67, a moderate to large effect).
 However, no improvement was found on the other tasks and questionnaires.